Probing topological relation between high density and low density region of 2MASS with hexagon cells: 2MASS Data

 \section{2MASS Data}

-The 2MASS (XSC, Jarrett et al. 2000) data we use is provided by Cao et al (2006), detailed information can be found in their paper.
-Simply speaking, they select galaxies inside an elliptical isophote with surface brightness of 20 mag $arcsec^2$ in Ks band.
-To have 2-D plane data, they subject the 2MASS data to an equal-area projection by the Lambert azimuthal algorithm:
+The 2MASS Extended Source Catalog (XSC; Jarrett et al.2000) data we used were provided by Cao et al. (2006); detailed information can be found in their paper.
+Simply speaking, they selected galaxies inside an elliptical isophote with a surface brightness of 20 mag $arcsec^2$ in the Ks band.
+To have 2D plane data, they transformed the 2MASS data to an equal-area projection via the Lambert azimuthal algorithm (see Figure 8):

-where $R$ is a relative scale factor, $b$ is the Galactic latitude and $l$ is the Galactic longitude.
+where $R$ is a relative scale factor, $b$ is the Galactic latitude, and $l$ is the Galactic longitude.
 This hemisphere scheme projects the whole sky into two circular planes, a northern and southern sky.
-We select a square with $123^\circ.88 \times 123^\circ.88$ in the central part of each circular plane.
-We have two fields of $123^\circ.88 \times 123^\circ.88$ in the northern and southern skies.
+We select a square with $123^\circ.88 \times 123^\circ.88$ in the central part of each circular plane.We have two fields of $123^\circ.88 \times 123^\circ.88$ in the northern and southern skies.
 The northern square has 323,000 galaxies and the southern includes 342,000 galaxies.